GeoscienceAustralia/ptha/ptha_access/README.md

 `Mw`, and the "variable shear modulus" moment magnitude `variable_mu_Mw`.
 You may be surprised to see we store two different earthquake magnitudes for each event.
-The `Mw` column holds the earthquake moment magnitude, derived under the assumption that the shear modulus (or rigidity) on the source-zone is constant, with a value of 30 GPa on thrust sources and 60 GPa on normal sources.
-These values are quite typical and compare well in our comparisons with DART buoys.
+The `Mw` column holds the earthquake moment magnitude, derived under the assumption that the shear modulus (or rigidity, i.e. a material property of the earth) on the source-zone is constant, with a value of 30 GPa on thrust sources and 60 GPa on normal sources.
+These values are quite typical and produce tsunamis that compare well with our DART buoy test set (20 historical tsunamis).
 However, on subduction zones there is some evidence that the shear modulus increases with depth, with particularly low values possible at shallow depths (which may partially account for so-called 'tsunami earthquakes', which generate large tsunamis compared to their earthquake magnitude).
-To account for this we use a depth varying shear modulus model, and re-compute the magnitude for each event.
-Our events also compare well with the DART buoy dataset using this redefined magnitude.
-However, the literature suggests that in order to simulate some historical tsunami-earthquakes, it is necessary to account for shear modulus variations, which is enabled in the current study using the `variable_mu_Mw`.
+To account for this we use a depth varying shear modulus model, and re-compute the magnitude for each event (stored in `variable_mu_Mw`), without changing any other properties of the earthquake.
+The effect is that shallow earthquakes have `variable_mu_Mw` \< `Mw`, while the opposite occurs for deep earthquakes.
+Our tsunami events also compare well with the DART buoy dataset using this redefined magnitude (see the PTHA report).

-Some othe important variables are the `event_slip_string` and the `event_index_string`.
-These variables can be used to determine which unit-sources are included in the earthquake, and how much slip they have (note they are stored as strings with a separator, to permit efficient storage of earthquakes with a range of sizes).
+Some other important variables are the `event_slip_string` and the `event_index_string`.
+These variables can be used to determine which unit-sources are included in the earthquake, and how much slip they have.
+Note they are stored as strings with a separator, to permit efficient storage of earthquakes with a range of sizes.
+The integer values in `event_index_string` correspond to the `subfault_number` values in the unit-source statistics table discussed above.

 Another useful event-table variable is the `weight_with_nonzero_rate`.
 This gives the fraction of the exceedance-rate models in the logic tree that suggest